mbalabanov/Devices/README.md

 - Radio
 - Television

 All devices classes are subclasses of the super-class PoweredDevices.
 The classes for Radio and Television inherit the class BroadcastDevices, which in turn inherits the super-class PoweredDevice.
-The BroadCastDevice class also implements the interface RemoteControllable.
+The BroadCastDevice class also implements the interface RemoteControllable and has a loose association with the RemoteControl class.

 ## UML Class Diagram
 ![Devices UML Class-Diagram](DevicesUML.png)